At Hanoi's popular railway cafe street, trains may stop running under safety and urban renewal plans

 He urged the city to instead retain passenger rail services while strengthening safety measures at level crossings and easing congestion in the city centre.

-As far as the city government is concerned, the proposal is part of a broader plan to preserve and enhance the historical and cultural value of the railway corridor, particularly around the iconic Long Bien Bridge, which also carries rail traffic, Asia News Network reported.
+For the city government, the proposal is part of a broader plan to preserve and enhance the historical and cultural value of the railway corridor, particularly around the iconic Long Bien Bridge, which also carries rail traffic, Asia News Network reported.

-The city is working with the French Embassy's economic agency on a technical assistance project to study renovation options for the bridge, focusing on traffic safety and heritage conservation.

 Hanoi also plans to develop cultural, service and tourism spaces around the 131 stone railway arches beneath the elevated track running from Hanoi Station to Long Bien.